FlareTiming/flaretiming/www-hakyll/posts/2019-02-28-give-a-little.rst

 The Problem
 -----------
-Comp pilots fly with different varios and some error is expected when the instrument sounds to the pilot that the flight has touched the next turnpoint on course.
+Comp pilots fly with different makes and models of vario and can expect some error when the instrument makes its distinctive sound that the flight has flown into the turnpoint cylinder, tagging the zone.
+A glance at the screen can confirm this as it switches to display the distance and track to the next turnpoint.

 A Workaround
 ------------